MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

    SET SCHEMA <schema>;
    ```

 ## Step 2.
-Create sources
+Create the source.

 [Sources](/concepts/sources/) are external systems from which Materialize reads
 in data.
 This tutorial uses Materialize's [sample `Auction` load
-generator](/sql/create-source/load-generator/#auction) to create the sources.
+generator](/sql/create-source/load-generator/#auction) to create the source.

-1. Create the [sources](/concepts/sources "External systems from which
+1. Create the [source](/concepts/sources "External systems from which
    Materialize reads data.") using the [`CREATE SOURCE`](/sql/create-source/)
    command.

    For the [sample `Auction` load
-   generator](/sql/create-source/load-generator/#auction), use [`CREATE
+   generator](/sql/create-source/load-generator/#auction), the quickstart uses
-   SOURCE`](/sql/create-source/) with the `FROM LOAD GENERATOR` clause that
+   [`CREATE SOURCE`](/sql/create-source/) with the `FROM LOAD GENERATOR` clause
-   works specifically with Materialize's sample data generators.
-The tutorial
+   that works specifically with Materialize's sample data generators.
+The
-   specifies that the generator should emit new data every 1s.
+   tutorial specifies that the generator should emit new data every 1s.

     ```mzsql
     CREATE SOURCE auction_house